 In all the countries surveyed, the majority of adults rejected the idea that they are less sympathetic to people with lung cancer than other cancers.
 However, on average across the globe, one in five (21%) people agreed that they have less sympathy for people with lung cancer than other forms of cancer.
-In Norway, 17% of people agreed that they have less sympathy for people with lung cancer than other forms of cancer, the same proportion as in 2010.
+In the UK, one in four (25%) people agreed that they have less sympathy for people with lung cancer than other forms of cancer, the same proportion as in 2010.